 In particular, the assumptions of the previous proposition are fulfilled for a link consisting of a Legendrian submanifold $\Lambda \subset P \times \R$ admitting a filling inside the symplectisation, together with a copy of $\Lambda$ translated sufficiently far in the positive $z$-direction.
 This shows that $\Lambda$ satisfies the requirements for the existence of the duality long exact sequence in \cite{DualityLeg}, given that we use the augmentation induced by the filling.

-\begin{ex} \begin{enumerate} \item The fact that the augmentation is induced by a filling \emph{inside the symplectisation} is crucial.
-For instance, let $M$ be a compact manifold with boundary and $\Lambda$ be the zero-section inside $J^1(\partial M)$.
-The closed Legendrian submanifold $\Lambda$ has a filling $L$ consisting of the zero-section inside the symplectic manifold $T^*M$, where the latter is considered as an exact symplectic manifold having a convex cylindrical end over the contact manifold $J^1(\partial M)$.
+\begin{example} \begin{enumerate} \item The fact that the augmentation is induced by a filling \emph{inside the symplectisation} is crucial for the above to hold.
+For instance, let $M$ be a compact manifold with boundary and let $\Lambda$ be the zero-section of $J^1(\partial M)$.
+The closed Legendrian submanifold $\Lambda$ has a filling $L$ consisting of the zero-section of the symplectic manifold $T^*M$, where the latter is considered as an exact symplectic manifold having a convex cylindrical end over the contact manifold $J^1(\partial M)$.

-We consider a translation $\Lambda'$ of $\Lambda$ sufficiently far in the positive $z$-direction, and let $L'$ denote the filling of $\Lambda'$ that is Hamiltonian isotopic to $L$.
+We consider a translation $\Lambda'$ of $\Lambda$ sufficiently far in the positive $z$-direction, and let $L'$ denote a filling of $\Lambda'$ that is Hamiltonian isotopic to $L$.
 Observe that, since neither $\Lambda$ nor $\Lambda'$ have any Reeb chords, these fillings necessarily induce the trivial augmentations.

 The results in Section \ref{sec:twocopy} can be used to show that the corresponding linearised Legendrian contact cohomology satisfies

 which clearly is non-zero. \item Let $\Lambda_1 \subset J^1(N)$ be the zero-section, and let $\Lambda_2$ be a copy of the zero-section shifted in the positive $z$-direction.
 It is readily seen that the Legendrian link $\Lambda:=\Lambda_1 \cup \Lambda_2$ has an exact Lagrangian filling $L \subset \R \times J^1(N)$ diffeomorphic to $\R \times N$.
 The Legendrian submanifold $\Lambda$ is \emph{not} horizontally displaceable, since a calculation as above shows that